I bet you just asked Google to search for creative writing prompts.

 - You are the inventor of a popular video game.
 One day the main character from your game knocks on your front door.
 What does he want?

 - Write about a character who has a superhuman power.
 The problem is, they don’t want it.
-Write about the conflict between the character, his or her power and the life they are forced to lead.
+Write about the conflict between the character, his or her power and the everyday life they are forced to lead.

 Romance Writing Prompts